shivam9608/OSlaboratory/README.md

 # OSlaboratory
- This repository is contains Operating System lab assignment files
+ This repository is contains Operating System lab assignment files.